Interfaces in Go

 This one is more a design mistakes than a technical one and is very well explained in 100 Go Mistakes and How to Avoid Them.

-When manipulating packages and modules, we distinguish between the producer side, where the imported code lives, and the customer sides, where the imported code is used.
 Defining interfaces on the producer side is considered a bad practice since you force your abstraction upon customers, abstraction that they might not need which goes against the interface segregation principle.
 Below is a simple example of defining an interface of the producer side which create a useless abstraction for any customer of that package.

 package producer